 - Maintenance and Longevity

 Fabric buildings are extremely durable and can withstand harsh weather and environmental conditions.
-Edge Innovations structures are built to last, with a lifespan of 15-30 years for buildings constructed of fabric materials, including our low-cost fabric structures, and are simple to maintain.
+Edge Inc structures are built to last, with a lifespan of 15-30 years for buildings constructed of fabric materials, including our low-cost fabric structures, and are simple to maintain.
 Our fabric structures may be cleaned with just water and mild soap because they require few components.This means that they will not need replacing often, which would drain energy resources as well as building materials required, thus increasing the overall impact on the environment.
 Additionally, the maintenance required has a low level of effect on the environment due to the small amount of maintenance required and the lack of harsh chemicals required.

 - Permanent or Temporary Solutions

-Our Edge Innovations fabric structures are able to be utilized as permanent structures or as temporary and portable ones.
+Our Edge Inc fabric structures are able to be utilized as permanent structures or as temporary and portable ones.
 In the case of temporary structures, a benefit of this, environmentally, would be the ability to construct and deconstruct the structures as needed.This means that the space where the structure is situated can be utilized for other purposes while it is deconstructed.
 Add to that the fact that you do not need to purchase a new structure or build something new (thus expending more resources) when the structure is needed again and you have a largely sustainable structure solution in fabric buildings.

 - Built for Your Specific Needs